AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

-For this work, we have chosen to use the UNSW-NB15 dataset \cite{7348942}.
+For this work, we used the UNSW-NB15 dataset \cite{7348942}.
 We chose UNSW-NB15 for the AutoGraphAD evaluation, as it is a widely used dataset with clearly labelled modern attacks.
 Thus, our evaluation is better suited for the current environment.
-The data set has been generated from the raw PCAP files using NFStream \cite{AOUINI2022108719}.
-For the generation of the flows, we used the same settings as were used in the original dataset generation.
-NFStream can output flows with multiple features.
-We chose the features that overlap with the features present in NetFlow V9 \cite{claise2004cisco}.

-For UNSW-NB15, we used the generated labels from the original paper \cite{7348942} and matched them with the flows generated by NFStream.
-The features used can be found in Table \ref{tab:upc-netflow-features}.
+The data set has been generated from the raw PCAP files using NFStream \cite{AOUINI2022108719}, which outputs flows with NetFlow V9 compatible features \cite{claise2004cisco}.
+To create the labels, we used the UNSW-NB15 generated labels \cite{7348942} and matched them to the generated flows.